qgis/QGIS-Documentation/source/docs/training_manual/forestry/map_georeferencing.rst

 |IC|
 -------------------------------------------------------------------------------

-As you have seen, georeferencing a paper map is a relatively straight forward operation.
+You have now georeferencing a paper map, making it possible to use it as a map layer in QGIS.

 |WN|
 -------------------------------------------------------------------------------